Smart Blood Pressure

 These limitations highlight the need for more advanced and flexible monitoring solutions to accurately track blood pressure changes during sleep and provide a clearer picture of cardiovascular health.

-Sleep Smarter with Huawei TruSleep™ Technology
+Sleep Smarter with HUAWEI TruSense™ Technology

-Huawei’s TruSleep™ technology offers an advanced solution to these limitations.
+Huawei’s TruSense™ technology offers an advanced solution to these limitations.
 This technology allows automatic sleep detection by considering parameters such as movement, heart rate, and respiratory rate.
 This enables the watch to identify when you are truly asleep, allowing it to switch to sleep monitoring mode and record the appropriate measurements.

 Proper blood pressure recording in hypertensive patients allows the classification of patients into three different categories: